You might think frugal living is reusing your coffee filters or giving up avocado toast. But it doesn’t have to be that.

 We all know that the best frugality tips include spending less – that includes interest payments too!
 Most of us end up paying back our car, home or student loans twice when we count the interest payments.

-Gradually increase payments where you can (you’ll be saving more from living a frugal life), and you’ll soon become pretty fired up about destroying your debt (read this if you are interested in how I got out of debt and became a saver).
+Gradually increase payments where you can (you’ll be saving more from living a frugal life), and you’ll soon become pretty fired up about destroying your debt.

-Other ways to boost your income include finding a side gig to do in the weekends, or getting extra qualifications so you can earn more in your regular job.
+Money-making ideas include finding a side gig to do on the weekend or getting extra qualifications so you can earn more in your regular job.

 One of my best tips for living frugally is to avoid using your own money wherever possible.